 The office has supplied note-takers since its inception.
 Who receives these services

 “Initially, probably the majority of the students registered with the office had physical

-disabilities,” said Susan Te Paske, director of Student Disability Services.
-“So,
+disabilities,” said Susan Te Paske, director of Disability Resources for Students.

 Students with cognitive disabilities like learning disabilities and sometimes the

 effects of attention deficit disorder, when those students came to the University

 in bigger numbers, then we started providing note-takers for those students.
 It’s